One folder. Any ACS-compatible agent.

 Migrate incrementally.
 The planned acs compile CLI will generate CLAUDE.md from ACS automatically.

 Create a .agents/ folder.
-Add acs.yaml.
+Add main.yaml.
 Write context.
 Done — any ACS-compatible agent picks it up automatically.